Second in the Series

 The focus here is on middle market businesses (under $100 million in revenue) owned by the founder, family and management.

-Why should business owners inform themselves about how deal term sheets and letters of intent work?
+Why should business owners focus on how deal term sheets and letters of intent work?

-- Whether you are the issuer or recipient, what you know ahead of time determines how your best interests are protected.
+- Whether you are the issuer or recipient, what you negotiate at this point determines how your best interests are protected.

-- Increasing sophistication and market efficiency trends make this a basic requirement for operating at your best.
+- Increasing sophistication and market efficiency trends make this a basic requirement for knowing what you are getting into.

 What is the real purpose of these documents?

-- It has become routine for prospective buyers-lenders-investors to be expected to provide written outlines for proposed deals.
+- It has become routine for prospective buyers-lenders-investors to provide written outlines for proposed deals in order to move forward.

 - Being selected or making that choice is increasingly dependent upon detailed clarification of price and terms to gain control of process.